tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

     storage devices.
 -   The ability to allow many features to be configured from the kernel command line without needing to rebuild the image.
--   Support for the inclusion of the initial ramdisk image in a kernel, thus making a self-contained kernel image possible.

 mkinitcpio has been developed by the Arch Linux developers and from community contributions.
 See the public Git repository.